 But most of all, the 0 miles of rail transit that existed 20 years and one day ago has bloomed into a now a 79.1-mile system of five colored lines, larger than SF's 72-mile BART system was 20 years ago.
 The litany of localities listed in Supervisor Ed Edelman's speech are all reachable destinations today (Well, okay, LAX...not quite yet).
 Most of all, the little kids and crying babies who rode on the same train as the Militant that day are now grown adults, some of whom ride Metro Rail to and from work every day.

 So there you go.
-The Militant was definitely there to witness history and bring it to you today (And where was Hidden Los Angeles 20 years ago?
-Definitely not in Los Angeles!).
+The Militant was definitely there to witness history and bring it to you today.
 If you can get a chance, take a ride on Metro Rail today and reflect on where we've been and where we're going (Culver City, Santa Monica and Azusa are just around the corner).

 And here was how the local TV news reported on the event: